Skip to content

 Build From Source

 If you want to compile Koharu locally instead of using a prebuilt release, start with the repository's Bun wrapper.
-It matches the normal developer workflow and handles platform-specific setup that a direct Tauri call does not.
+It matches the project's build flow and handles platform-specific setup that a direct Tauri invocation does not.

 What the build includes